ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

       where quux = foo * 2

   If ``foo`` is used only here, and ``bar`` is not used anywhere, the warning about ``foo`` will reference ``bar`` rather than ``quux``, since ``quux`` does not throw a warning, as according to the exception in the definition above, it is not considered "transitively unused".
-- The warning flags that are relevant are:
+- The warning flags that are relevant are
     - ``-Wunused-top-binds``
     - ``-Wunused-local-binds``
     - ``-Wunused-pattern-binds``